FedeDP/libmodule/docs/src/modules.rst

 Modules easy API
 ----------------
 Modules easy API should be used in conjunction with :ref:`module_easy`. |br|
 It abstracts all of libmodule internals mechanisms to provide an easy-to-use and simple API.
+It can be found in <module/modules_easy.h> header.

 .. _modules_pre_start: